William H. Orrick Jr.

-William Horsley Orrick Jr. (October 10, 1915 – August 14, 2003) was a United States district judge of the United States District Court for the Northern District of California.
+William Horsley Orrick Jr. (October 10, 1915 – August 14, 2003) was an American attorney and judge.
+He served as a United States district judge for United States District Court for the Northern District of California.
+From 1963 to 1965, he served as Assistant Attorney General for the Department of Justice Antitrust Division.

-Education and career
+Early life and education

-Orrick was born on October 10, 1915, in San Francisco, California, to William Horsley Orrick Sr. He had a brother, Andrew Downey Orrick, acting Chairman of the United States Securities and Exchange Commission in San Francisco.
+Orrick was born on October 10, 1915, in San Francisco, California, to William Horsley Orrick Sr. He had a brother, Andrew Downey Orrick, who would become acting Chairman of the United States Securities and Exchange Commission in San Francisco.
 He attended The Thacher School and Hotchkiss School.
 He received a Bachelor of Arts degree from Yale College in 1937, where he was a member of the Skull and Bones Society.
 He attended Stanford Graduate School of Business from January to June 1938.
 He received a Bachelor of Laws from the UC Berkeley School of Law in 1941.
 He was in private practice of law in San Francisco from 1941 to 1942.

 He joined the United States Army in May 1942 and attended basic training McClellan Air Force Base, California.
 After basic training, he was assigned to the Counterintelligence Corps in San Francisco.
-He also served in Washington, DC and completed his service in June 1946 as a captain.
+He also served in Washington, D.C. and completed his service in June 1946 as a captain.

+Career

 He was in private practice of law in San Francisco from 1946 to 1961.
 He was an Assistant United States Attorney General of the Civil Division of the United States Department of Justice from 1961 to 1962.
 He was Deputy United States Undersecretary of State for Administration at the United States Department of State from 1962 to 1963.
 He was an Assistant United States Attorney General of the Antitrust Division of the United States Department of Justice from 1963 to 1965.
 He was in private practice of law in San Francisco from 1965 to 1974.